NVIDIAGameWorks/toolkit-remix/docs/remix-overview.md

 # [Introduction](#introduction)

-RTX Remix is a set of tools for upgrading older DirectX 8 and 9 games.
-It adds fancy stuff like path tracing, NVIDIA DLSS (a smart upscaling technology), better textures using AI, and lets people create their own game stuff.
-It's like giving your old games a makeover.
-RTX Remix has two parts: the RTX Remix Runtime (which makes the game look better) and the RTX Remix Creator Toolkit (which helps you make cool stuff for the game).
-You can use RTX Remix to make classic games look awesome and share your creations with others.
+RTX Remix is a modding platform for remastering a catalog of fixed-function DirectX 8 and 9 games with cutting edge graphics.
+With NVIDIA RTX Remix, experienced modders can upgrade textures with AI, easily replace game assets with high fidelity assets built with physically accurate (PBR) materials, and inject RTX ray tracing, DLSS and Reflex technologies into the game.
+It's like giving your old games a makeover with gorgeous modern-looking graphical mods.

+Remix consists of two components; there’s the RTX Remix Application (also known as the Toolkit), which is used for creating lights, revamping textures with AI, and adding remastered assets into a game scene that you’ve made with your favorite DCC tool.
+The second component is the RTX Remix Runtime, which helps you capture classic game scenes to bring into the RTX Remix application to begin your mod.
+The runtime also is responsible for making your mod “work” when a gamer is playing your mod–in real time, it replaces any old asset with the remastered assets you’ve added to the game scene, and relights the game with path tracing at playback.
+With the release of the RTX Remix application in Open Beta, the full power of RTX Remix is now in the hands of modders to make next level RTX mods.

 ## [How Does It Work](#how-does-it-work)